GBert/openwrt-files/README.md

 The mc-icsp module was written by Eran Duchan http://www.pavius.net/2011/06/lpicp-the-embedded-linux-pic-programmer/ - I just added a GPIO customizing module (mc-icsp-gpio-custom).

-Darron Broad was so kind to adapt his k8048 programmer code and greatly optimzed the modules.
-He is still active and got more PICs working (including PIC32).
+Darron Broad was so kind to adapt his k8048 programmer code and greatly optimzed the GPIO bit-banging module.
+He is still active and add new PICs.
+As of today all Microchip PICs (8, 16, and 32 bit) with LVP capability should be supported.

 ### OpenWrt Compiling